GDPR

 • Global Reach: The GDPR applies to organizations worldwide that handle EU residents’ data.

 • Harmonization of Data Protection Laws: The GDPR defines data protection regulations across the EU.
-It makes compliance more accessible for businesses in various member states.
+It makes compliance more accessible for businesses in various member states of the EU.

 GDPR compliance certification is essential for legal compliance.
 It protects individual rights by fostering trust, reducing risks, and maintaining a competitive advantage.
 It ensures efficient data management and protects privacy.